The Challenge of Treating TMJ

 After you are comfortable and pain-free, Dr. Kendall will discuss with the best long-term solution to help you stay that way without a dental appliance.
 We may recommend orthodontics (braces) to further protect your bite and porcelain veneers and crowns to rebuild missing tooth structure; this is referred to as Stage 2.
 Our ultimate goal is to help you find long-term relief and address the actual etiology causing your pain.
 Our Anchorage dentists have been helping patients like you, become pain-free for over 20 years.
 See what they can do for you!

 Why You Need Excellence in Dentistry

 If you have any of the TMJ symptoms mentioned above, come see us at Excellence in Dentistry to avoid any further damage to your jaw muscles and joints.

-Dr. Kendall has been dealing with this disorder in people for years and with their experience, can diagnose and treat TMJ disorders successfully.
+Dr. Kendall has been dealing with this disorder in people for years and with his experience, can diagnose and treat TMJ disorders successfully.
 A very delicate and reproducible balance must occur in the chewing system for total harmony, comfort, and stability to exist.
-Let us correct the TMJ problem and alleviate your pain so you don’t have to suffer from TMD anymore.
+Let us correct your TMJ problem and help alleviate your pain so that you don’t have to suffer from TMD anymore.